Getting Started with Collaborating with Teaching Assistants

 - Require students to take part in TA programs such as departmental TA training or the Center’s GET SET Workshops Series.

 - Encourage the formation of a teaching community.
-Use course learning technologies such as Blackboard to promote communication amongst TAs and to send them updates.
+Use course learning technologies such as Canvas to promote communication amongst TAs and to send them updates.

 Establish & Maintain Clear Grading Guidelines